-Knowledge of what is expected in beekeeping, will help you become successful.
+You have started in the right direction.
+Knowledge of what is expected in beekeeping will help you become successful.
 Beekeeping is not the type of hobby you just dive into without knowing what is happening.

 Is this the year that you become a beekeeper?

 This is a fantastic hobby that is enjoyable and has multiple benefits.
 Now that you know you are ready for this great adventure, you need to ensure you will be able to.
 First step is to check your local community to see if there are any restrictions or ordinances on having bee hives.
-It is not a bad idea either to mention your idea to your neighbors.
+It is not a bad idea to mention your intent to your neighbors.
 They may find more bees in their garden or come across some drinking from their pool.

-Good to Get Started?Here is some more information to consider.
+Good to Get Started?Here is some more information to consider:

 Find a reputable Company from which to get bees.
 Brushy Mountain Bee Farm offers beekeeping supplies all year long but bees are only sold for pick up during the spring months.

 Know what to do if you are stung.
 Have a plan in place because allergies can develop over time.
 Even for the people that have never shown any reaction it only takes one sting to become allergic.

 It is possible to go an entire year or years without being stung; however at some point it will happen.